 In discussing his work, Sorensen has referred to the notion of the horizon as “friendly”: it is what grounds our view and intervenes in what would otherwise be the vertigo of enormous and incomprehensible space.
 The horizontal line is also an entry point to the spatial structure of the abstract surface.

-These paintings could be described as abstract landscape; but that is not Sorensen’s preferred language.
-As he said in the last interview before his death, his search was for a creative space that would “give voice to…the inner reality” (David Sorensen reviewed by Mary Ann Colihan, August 19,2010.)
+These paintings from the Horizon series could be described as abstract landscape; but that is not Sorensen’s preferred language.
+As he said in the last interview before his death, his search was for a creative space that would “give voice to…the inner reality” (David Sorensen reviewed by Mary Ann Colihan, August 19,2010).

 Sorensen’s search was also to find transparency in the layers of oil on canvas.